githubfra/githubfra/README.md

 I'm FullStack developer Jr.

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything.🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I am looking for a new challenge as a developer.
-- ⚡ Fun fact: I love riding a bike
+- ⚡ Fun fact: I love riding a bike.

 ### Connect with me: